tomcam/guten1.github.io/tutorial.md

 README.md	screenshot.png	templates
 ```

-If you go further and look in the generated directories, you'll see that the `
+If you go further and look in the generated directories, you'll see that they resemble what you saw in the
+website's root directory.
+This time they are populated with template files such as `index.html` and `page.html`,
+Sass source files, and a `screenshot.png` file showing an example home page made using the Hyde theme.

+### No content directory?

+The main difference between the contents of this theme directory and the site's root directory is
+the lack of a `/content` directory.
+That's because your site is skinnable using themes.
+Your site can use
+multiple themes.
+Only one is active at a time, but they all draw from the `/content` directory for the
+site's editorial material.

 ## Update config.toml with name of current theme